rtek1000/HT6P20B_Arduino_Decoder/README.md

  (Note: The RF receiver (for example 433MHz) needs to be connected to the external interrupt pin)

  (Note: For HT6P20A and HT6P20D the code may need to be modified)

+ (Note: This code does not support the HCS encoder family, HCS301 etc)